deathworlders/online/content/books/deathworlders/chapter-15-forever-changed.md

 "Do you have any idea why they might do that?"
 Higgins asked.

 "Fear!
 I mean, look at how much the others are shitting themselves over us."
 Kevin replied.
 "Shoving up a forcefield, telling their ships and stations to throw us to the wolves...While I was up there I got moved on as often because they were shit-scared of me as for vagrancy.
-One little show of some supernatural feat like picking up a forty-pound crate in point seven Gs---you know, *nothing* to us, but to them it’s like "*he’s an unstoppable monster, get him off the station!*".
+One little show of some supernatural feat like picking up a forty-pound crate in point seven Gs---you know, *nothing* to us, but to them it’s like "*he’s an unstoppable monster, get him off the station!"*.
 You know, I heard one of us got involved in the Dom-All war like, thirteen years ago?
 That stupid motherfucker’s the reason every station in the sky has a locker full of nervejam grenades nowadays.
 Even if the, like, general public didn’t know about us before my dumb ass got on the news mouthing off about religion?
 The authorities sure as shit *did*, and they armed their security guys accordingly.
 They’re fucking afraid of us, man."

 "To the point of genociding... how many planets?"